-It is a very valuable additive in stain painting techniques and water wash applications when working on hand-pressed watercolour paper or absorbent, bleached but unprimed canvas.
+Using MM3 Surface Tension Breaker within a water and paint mixture will greatly facilitate colour penetration into absorbent paper or fabric grounds, i.e. raw canvas.
+It is a valuable additive in stain painting techniques and water wash applications when working on hand-pressed watercolour paper or absorbent, bleached but unprimed canvas.

-Unprimed canvas which has been scoured and bleached (in order to remove cottonseed oils and seeds) or raw canvas, will perform very much better in stain painting techniques if the cloth is pre-washed in a water-diluted solution of MM3 Surface Tension Breaker.
-A diluted solution of MM3 Surface Tension Breaker can also be brushed straight onto the stretched canvas and allowed to dry.
+Unprimed canvas, which has been scoured and bleached (to remove cottonseed oils and seeds) or raw canvas, will perform better to stain painting techniques if the cloth is pre-washed in a water-diluted solution of MM3 Surface Tension Breaker.
+A diluted MM3 Surface Tension Breaker solution can also be brushed straight onto the stretched canvas and allowed to dry.

-To view or download a copy of MM3 SDS, please CLICK HERE (281kb)
+To view or download a copy of MM3 Surface Tension Breaker , please CLICK HERE (281kb)

 To use Matisse Structure or Flow Formula with an airbrush, use the mixture (MM3 Surface Tension Breaker diluted 1 part with 9 parts water) to thin the paint to the desired viscosity.
 The airbrush artist will find that far less water is required to achieve the same viscosity (as "chemical thinning" has taken place); therefore the colours will be far stronger and more intense than if the paint had just been "let down" with water alone.
 See Airbrushing Technique.

 Calligraphy: Calligraphy artists find using Matisse Flow Formula and MM3 Surface Tension Breaker mixed together through calligraphy pens (diluted as described above) provide rich, strong "inks".
 Not only does this make available a very large range of colours but, more importantly, the paints remain lightfast and will not fade.